sionpixley/PolyNode/README.md

 #### Building on Linux

 Run the POSIX shell script `./scripts/linux/bundle`.
-This script will build PolyNode's source code for x64, ARM64, Power LE 64-bit, and s390x and bundle the artifacts as separate .tar.xz files.
+This script will build PolyNode's source code for x64, ARM64, Power LE 64-bit, and s390x and bundle the artifacts as separate .tar.xz and .tar.gz files.
+The contents of the .tar.xz files and the .tar.gz files are identical.
+Both formats are provided for backwards compatiblity reasons.

 #### Building on macOS